If you don't win a contract

 If the value of the procurement is $10,000 or more, the details of the contract will be published on AusTender within 42 days of the contract being awarded.
 This will include the name of the winning tenderer and the total price agreed for the contract.

 What other details can I find out about the winner?

 You cannot obtain any more information about the winning tenderer from AusTender.

 Can I get information about what my business needs to improve so we can win in the future?

-You are entitled to request a debriefing from the procurement officer after the completion of every approach to market.
-Many Government organisations will offer debrieﬁng sessions to unsuccessful tenderers as a matter of course.
-If not automatically offered, Government organisations will provide debrieﬁngs on request.
+You are entitled to request a debriefing from the procurement officer after the completion of every approach to market, even if you were successful.
+Many government organisations will offer debrieﬁng sessions to unsuccessful tenderers as a matter of course.
+If not automatically offered, government organisations must provide debrieﬁngs on request.

-The primary purpose of a debrieﬁng is to enable potential suppliers understand why their response was not successful, including both strengths and weaknesses, and help development of more competitive bids in the future.
-Please note that aspects of the winning response, or any other offer, cannot be discussed with you.
+The primary purpose of a debrieﬁng is to enable potential suppliers to understand why their response was not successful, including both strengths and weaknesses, and help development of more competitive bids in the future.
+Please note that aspects of another business’ response or offer cannot be discussed with you.
 The purpose of a debrieﬁng session is not to justify the selection of the successful tender, rather it is to give you feedback on your response.

-The debriefing may be conducted by phone, email or face to face according to the policies of the Government organisation running the approach to market.
+The debriefing may be conducted by phone, email or face to face according to what is convenient for you and/or the policies of the government organisation running the approach to market.